Skip to main content

 Numerous practitioners of holistic medicine recommend acupuncture to treat anxiety and prevent it from developing into depression.
 People also use acupuncture for anxiety to circumvent the risks and side effects associated with certain types of conventional psychological medications.

-The Process of using Acupuncture for Anxiety
+The Process of Using Acupuncture for Anxiety

 Acupuncture is the insertion of needles into the body at specific points to release natural substances that have a therapeutic effect.
 Acupuncturists insert needles into specific areas of the body to achieve proper Qi levels and improve the patient's overall health.

-Acupuncture Points for anxiety
+Acupuncture Points for Anxiety

 The most common way that acupuncture can be used to treat anxiety is through the insertion of needles into various points on the body, usually for less than five minutes.
 These points are called acupoints.
 Acupoints are located in places where there is an energy pathway or meridian in the body.
 There are twelve main meridians in Chinese medicine and each one has a specific function or purpose.

-The most common acupoints used to treat anxiety include: Shen Men (the point between your eyebrows), Nei Guan (the point below your nose) and Bai Hui (the top of your head).
+The most common acupoints used to treat anxiety include: Shen Men (the point between your eyebrows), Nei Guan (the point below your nose), and Bai Hui (the top of your head).

 Acupuncturists position each needle half a millimeter from a nerve in the patient's body.
 Based on the location of the needles, acupuncture can target the nervous system to enhance the body's natural healing abilities, produce painkilling chemicals, or activate the area of the brain that regulates emotions such as anxiety.